Safeguarding Children Policy

 - Take the lead in supporting colleagues with complex cases and support colleagues as they carry out the fact-finding process when requested.

-- Take the lead role in coordinating any formal investigations into allegations of abuse that have occurred within the Group’s remit, where requested by the local authority/ Safeguarding Board.
+- Take the lead role in coordinating any formal investigations into allegations of abuse that have occurred within the Group’s remit, where requested by the local authority safeguarding team..

-- Ensure Employee Relations are immediately notified of any implications for any colleague and liaise with Employee Relations throughout any Safeguarding enquiries.
+- Ensure HR Business Partners are immediately notified of any implications for any colleague and liaise throughout any Safeguarding enquiries.

 - Review cases and ensure our processes are effective and continuously improved with dissemination of ‘lessons learnt’.